-The gluteus maximus muscle is the largest of the gluteal muscles, and is also the largest muscle in the human body.
+The gluteus maximus is the largest muscle in the gluteal region.

 The gluteal region consists of two groups of muscles:

 - Deep group: small muscles which mainly laterally rotate the femur at the hip joint.
 These include the piriformis, obturator internus, gemellus superior, gemellus inferior, and quadratus femoris.

 - Superficial group: larger muscles which cause abduction and extension of the femur at the hip joint.
 These include the gluteus maximus, gluteus medius, gluteus minimis and the tensor fascia latae.

 - Posterior surface of sacrum and coccyx